opsdis/icinga2-passive-replicator/README.md

 rename the file to `.env` or set the options as environment variables.

 # Run i2pr
 Edit the `.env` and `logging.conf` files according to your setup.
-Please checkout `.example_env` for configuration of the `.env` file.
+Please check out `.example_env` for configuration of the `.env` file.

 ```bash